The Nice Girl's Guide to Asking a Guy Out

 Similarly, if you are the type of woman who wants to be traditionally wooed, then don't ask a guy out.
 This is the type of person I am.
 I don't want a guy to know that I have feelings for him until he makes it obvious that he has feelings for me.
 It has less to do with being coy than it has to do with being vulnerable.
 Chet Baker's song about falling in love too easily is basically written for me—so it is emotionally safer for me to wait to be asked.
 Then, I don't have to worry whether or not it's a pity date, he doesn't "like me," etc.

 However, if you don't care about traditional mating rituals or standard rules of dating (and plenty of people don't), then you can and should ask out whomever you want.
 After all, waiting is not all that fun, especially for impatient folks who have places to go and people to see.

 What you shouldn't let affect your decision-making is what other people deem "right" or "wrong."
-While I happen to agree with Bachmann's opinion (something I will probably never say again), I don't agree with how she forces her daughters to comply to her preferences.
-Individuals should be able to make their own decisions, based on what they feel is right for them.
+While I happen to agree with Bachmann's opinion (something I will probably never say again), I don't agree with how she forces her daughters to comply with her preferences.
+Individuals should be able to make their own decisions based on what they feel is right for them.